jihoonerd/Deep-Reinforcement-Learning-with-Double-Q-learning/README.md

 This repository implements the paper: **[Deep Reinforcement Learning with Double Q-learning](https://arxiv.org/abs/1509.06461)**.

-The authors of the paper applied [Double Q-learning](https://papers.nips.cc/paper/3964-double-q-learning)concept on their DQN algorithm.
+The authors of the paper applied [Double Q-learning](https://papers.nips.cc/paper/3964-double-q-learning) concept on their DQN algorithm.
 This paper proposed Double DQN, which is similar to DQN but more robust to overestimation of Q-values.

 The major difference between those two algorithms is the way to calculate Q-value from target network.
 Compared to the DQN, directly using Q-value from target network, DDQN chooses an action that maximizes the Q-value of main network at the next state.